-370 TURBO generally does not require plasma etching.
+IS400 generally does not require plasma etching.
 If available, plasma can be used with or without a single permanganate pass (to be determined by each fabricator).
+Plasma has been determined to readily remove IS400 resin.
 Plasma processing tends to improve overall hole quality, particularly in thick and/or high aspect ratio boards.
 Standard plasma gas mixtures and cycles are satisfactory.
-Care must be exercised to avoid excessive resin removal if both plasma and permanganate are employed together.